I’m Annie. I’m 57, married, and live in Scotland.

-In certain lights I already look fully transitioned, but I’m only about halfway there if I want to hang on to the length.
+I already look fully transitioned in certain lights, but I’m only about halfway there if I want to hang on to the length.

-Apart from the actual transition, my main concerns were that it would age me, and also that I just wouldn’t suit the cool tones of the silver.
-I’d had ash toned highlights in the past that had made me look awful, and I was convinced that warm tones were what I suited.
+Apart from the actual transition, my main concerns were that it would age me and that I wouldn’t suit the cool tones of the silver.
+I’d had ash-toned highlights in the past that had made me look awful, and I was convinced that warm tones were what I suited.

 I think I was wrong on both counts!
 What I once viewed as a curse, I now see as a blessing!

-I’ve had no negative comments, only compliments so far, from men and women, and I’m loving my silver, and think it flatters my complexion more.
+I’ve had no negative comments, only compliments so far, from men and women, and I love my silvers and think it flatters my complexion more.

-An unexpected bonus has been that I’m now feeling able to wear shades of lipstick and clothing that I felt didn’t suit me before.
-I’m loving that and I’m busy experimenting.
+An unexpected bonus has been that I can now wear shades of lipstick and clothing that I felt didn’t suit me before.
+I love that, and I’m busy experimenting.

-I’m also loving the support of the #silversisters movement on social media platforms such as FB, Instagram and Internet blogs.
+I also love the support of the #silversisters movement on social media platforms such as FB, Instagram and Internet blogs.
 This has been invaluable.
-It’s a wonderful time to be doing this and I know that I couldn’t have done it a few years back without all the inspiration and support.
+It’s a wonderful time to be doing this, and I know that I couldn’t have done it a few years back without all the inspiration and support.

-I’m seeing small changes in mainstream media here in the UK and am hoping that continues going forward.
-I believe the more that people get accustomed to seeing silver hair on women of all ages, the more ‘normal’ it will become.
+I’m seeing small changes in mainstream media here in the UK and hope that continues.
+I believe the more people get accustomed to seeing silver hair on women of all ages, the more ‘normal’ it will become.

 And I’m proud to be part of that.
 I only regret that I didn’t embrace my silvers earlier and kept them hidden for so long.